kenntcky/kenntcky/README.md

 <h1 align="center">Hello There! 👋</h1>
-<h3 align="center">はじめまして！ My name is Banon Kenta Oktora, just call me Banon.<br/>I like to participate in CTF challenges, and I like doing Reverse Engineering type of challenge.</h3>
+<h3 align="center">はじめまして！ My name is Banon Kenta Oktora, just call me Banon.<br/>I like to participate in CTF challenges, and I like doing Web Explotation type of challenge, because it also trains my recon skills for pentesting and bug hunting.</h3>
 <br/>

 I am very interested in **Ethical Hacking** and **Penetration Testing**.
 And I want to learn more about them.<br/>